Fraenkel Prize in Contemporary History

 $6,000 prize money

 For a completed, revised or unrevised but unpublished PhD thesis or equivalent

-Please note that MA theses will not be admissible
+Please note that MA and MPhil theses will not be admissible

 $4,000 prize money

 Works submitted are normally expected to be a monograph written by a single author.
 The work must be written in English, French or German.
 English translations of books previously published in another language will not be eligible and book manuscripts submitted in previous years may not be resubmitted in any following year.
 The panel reserves the right not to consider any work that falls outside the specified subject areas or fails to meet entry requirements.

 The Prize will be judged by the Library's Academic Advisory Board.